Harrow International School Hong Kong: Language of instruction

-English is the inclusive language of the classroom, playground and boarding Houses for all students irrespective of their mother languages.
+English is the inclusive language of the classroom, playground and boarding houses for all students irrespective of their mother languages.
 In addition to English, all students have the option of studying other languages: Mandarin, French and Spanish.

 In June 2018, the administration of Harrow Hong Kong decided to only teach simplified Chinese in its kindergarten and primary school's Mandarin classes, even though the territory it is located in uses traditional Chinese, on the basis that Hong Kong's environment will be different when 2047, the scheduled end of the special administrative region period, occurs.
 The school maintained its course despite controversy occurring in Hong Kong.

 Boarding

-The school offers the option of boarding from Y6 when students enter the Prep School.
-Just over 50% of students in the Upper School board, but all students, whether day or boarders, are members of a House and have a House Master or House Mistress who takes responsibility for their pastoral care.
-The boarding Houses provide rich opportunities for interacting with students from a wide range of backgrounds; there are currently four boys' and three girls' Prep Houses (Y6 to Y8), and four boys' and four girls' Senior Houses (Y9 to Y13).
+The school offers the option of boarding from Y6 when students enter the prep school.
+Just over 50% of students are in the upper school board, but all students, whether day or boarders, are members of a house and have a house master or house mistress who takes responsibility for their pastoral care.
+The boarding houses provide opportunities for interacting with students from different backgrounds.
+There are currently four boys' and three girls' prep houses (Y6 to Y8), and four boys' and four girls' senior houses (Y9 to Y13).

 The campus

-The campus features a variety of buildings and facilities:
+The campus features the following buildings and facilities: